Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

 3. Add 10 μl of TSB to each sample with a multichannel pipet.

-4. Pipet gently 10 times to mix and re-suspend the beads using a multichannel pipet set at 40 μl
+4. Pipet gently 10 times to mix and re-suspend the beads using a multichannel pipet set at 40 μl.

 5. Seal the plate with Microseal A (or equivalent) and incubate the plate on the pre-programmed thermal cycler setting "Flex 2" with volume set to 60 μl and lid heated option at 100°C:

             37°C for 15 min

             10°C for ∞

     NOTE: This is not a recommended stopping point in the procedure and it is recommended to proceed to the washing steps after samples have reached 10°C.